DigitalLeaves/ParallaxBackground/README.md

 self.parallaxBackground = parallax;
 [self addChild:parallax];
 ```
-You must supply the init with a NSArray of either images, NSStrings (containing the image names), SKSpriteNodes or SKTextures.
+you must specify a NSArray of either images, NSStrings (containing the image names), SKSpriteNodes or SKTextures.

 "direction" represents the direction of the parallax movement, and can be either kPBParallaxBackgroundDirectionUp, kPBParallaxBackgroundDirectionDown, kPBParallaxBackgroundDirectionRight or kPBParallaxBackgroundDirectionLeft.

 the fastestSpeed refers to the speed of the fastest element.
 Nice values are between 1 and 4.

 the speedDecrease is a number between 0 and 1.
 The bigger the speed decrease, the slower each layer of the parallax will go.
 A speed decrease of 0 means no speed decrease (i.e: all layers will move at the same speed) whereas a speed decrease of 1 means that every layer will move at half the speed of the immediatly faster layer.

 Then in your scene update method, you just need to call: